adik1025/imop_frontend/_posts/2025-03-17-binary_search_IPYNB_2_.md

    - `6.49`
    - `10.00`
 7. Print a message that clearly shows if each price was found or not found.
-8. Use comments to explain your code
+8. Write a short explanation on how your code works.

 ---
 ## Code Template